barebox/barebox/Documentation/devel/project-ideas.rst

   - Rouven Czerwinski (IRC: ``Emantor``)

 This list can be edited and extended by sending patches to the mailing list.
-Other interesting ideas: Support for new file systems (EROFS, extfat, btrfs).
-Switch device framework (currently scripts write into a ``/dev/switch`` file to configure passthrough), Improvements for barebox-efi (e.g. as a coreboot payload), ... etc.
+Other interesting ideas: Support for new file systems (EROFS, extfat, btrfs), improvements for barebox-efi (e.g. as a coreboot payload), ... etc.

 Ideas listed below should contain a title, description, expected outcomes, skills (and HW if any) required and a difficulty rating.